A man has been arrested after a car ploughed through a stone bus shelter in Craigavon

-Man arrested in Craigavon after car drives through stone bus shelter ‘like it was made of sticks’
+Man rushed to hospital after car drives through stone bus shelter in Craigavon ‘like it was made of sticks’

-A 35-year-old man has been arrested after a car ploughed through a bus shelter in Craigavon.
+A 35-year-old man was rushed to hospital after a car ploughed through a bus shelter in Craigavon.

 Emergency services, including the NI Ambulance Service and the NI Fire and Rescue Service as well as the police attended the incident last night on the Drumgor Road.